taataa/tapspace/docs/api/index.md

 <a name="tapspacegeometrypoint"></a>
 ## [tapspace](#tapspace).[geometry](#tapspacegeometry).[Point](#tapspacegeometrypoint)(basis, x, y, z)

 A 3D point in a space.
+This can also be called a 3D position vector.
+See [tapspace.geometry.Vector](#tapspacegeometryvector) for a 3D displacement vector.

 **Parameters:**
 - *basis*
   - a Component
 - *x*
-  - a number
+  - a number or a point2 or point3
 - *y*
   - a number
 - *z*